- Keen to know how Poshmark makes money?

 Poshmark takes a percentage commission from each sale through the portal.
 However, there is no publicly disclosed information stating the commission amount.

 Poshmark is one of the most successful online clothing and accessory marketplaces.
 The company rose to fame by treating its sellers like "creators," allowing them to publish content that attracts attention while building a dedicated fan base.
 However, the company plans to release innovations to its marketplace in the future.

 Poshmark is always thinking about ways to support its sellers, providing additional tools to help them make transacting on the platform easier.
 The company recently launched its "Dropping Soon" feature, allowing sellers to notify past customers or fans about imminent product launches.

 If an interested buyer likes the item, they receive a notification before its release, preparing them for the drop.
 Sellers can schedule drops at any time that suits their selling strategy.
 With the Dropping Soon function, Poshmark adds another way for sellers to boost engagement with prospects.

 Poshmark is an online clothing and fashion accessory platform, so it has plenty of competition online.
 However, the company’s innovative approach to seller support and marketing makes it a standout in the industry.
-They not only competes against online marketplaces like Etsy, Shopify, and eBay, but it also has to deal with branded stores like Nike and Gucci, as well as other department stores like Macy's or new-age retailers like H&M and Zara.
+They not only competes against second hand peer-to-peer marketplaces including Depop and Vinted, online marketplaces like Etsy, Shopify, and eBay, but it also has to deal with branded stores like Nike and Gucci, as well as other department stores like Macy's or fast fashion retailers like H&M and Zara.

 The company currently operates in the United States, Canada, and Australia.
 At this time, it’s unclear if the company intends on expanding its international offering further.
 In the US and Canada, the closest competitors to the company are thredUp, The RealReal, and Tradesy.
 An expansion into the UK, Europe, and South East Asia's booming markets would make sense.